MichaelaBickish/student-workbook/src/reflections/wk3/quiz3.md

 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->
 ```
+To allow you to provide custom functionality to basic operation that can be performed on an object.
 ```

 **7.** What is the purpose of the `MVC` pattern?